 The Climate Change Authority recommends an emissions reduction target of 30 per cent below 2000 levels by 2025.
 The report, release in July 2015, completed the first phase of the Special Review of Australia’s climate action requested by the Minister for the Environment.

-The first draft report of the Special Review recommends future emissions reduction targets for Australia.
-The draft report is intended as an input into the Government’s deliberations on Australia’s targets; the Government announced Australia’s targets August 2015.
+The first draft report of the Special Review recommended future emissions reduction targets for Australia.
+The draft report was intended as an input into the Government’s deliberations on Australia’s targets; the Government announced Australia’s targets August 2015.

-As a key consideration in the Authority’s first draft report for the Special Review, the Authority will consider how Australian targets compare to other countries’.
-The guide explains the criteria that the Authority uses for these comparisons and includes examples.
+As a key consideration in the Authority’s first draft report for the Special Review, the Authority considered how Australian targets compare to other countries’.
+The guide explains the criteria that the Authority used for these comparisons and includes examples.